 Discussion

-limitations
+Limitations

-Considering the exponential growth of the tech industry, part of the workforce holds a formal education less than a Bachelors degree {Citation needed?
+Considering the exponential growth of the tech industry, part of the workforce holds a formal education less than a Bachelor’s degree {Citation needed?
 Can you get one?}.
 Adding to that group is the portion of those who go through fast paced learning programs in order to appeal to employers.
 It is also unclear if freelancing is a relevant portion of the overall tech industry.
 This review does not account for these groups.
 Also, the 2:1 ratio of STEM employees and STEM graduates may be caused by the very same diversity issues, pushing the under-represented groups away from careers they would otherwise desire.

-looking to the future
+Looking to the future

 The US Census Bureau projects that Americans will be so diverse that there won't be racial minorities (Colby and Ortman, 2015).